npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 30 Apr 2024 11:51:24 +0530
 ### [Videos, warning letter, pen drive & more: How Karnataka sex scandal involving Deve Gowda's grandson Prajwal Revanna unfolded](https://www.firstpost.com/explainers/karnataka-sex-scandal-deve-gowda-grandson-prajwal-revanna-13765233.html)

-Article found but Couldn't summarize
-The Karnataka sex scandal involving JD(S) MP Prajwal Revanna, grandson of former prime minister HD Deve Gowda has gripped the country at the height of the election campaign.
-It was Revanna, who made one of the earliest public references to the sex videos in June last year when he moved a Bengaluru court against 86 media outlets and three private persons, seeking a gag order.
-Here's what happened next
+The article discusses a sex scandal involving JD(S) MP Prajwal Revanna, grandson of former Prime Minister HD Deve Gowda, which emerged during an election campaign in Karnataka.
+Videos allegedly showing Prajwal engaging in sexual acts appeared online, leading to a police complaint by a woman claiming sexual harassment by Prajwal.
+A Special Investigation Team (SIT) was formed to investigate the authenticity of the videos and the allegations.
+Prajwal, who had previously sought a gag order against the dissemination of the videos, claimed they were doctored.
+The scandal led to his suspension from the party, and he has since left for Germany, with his father stating that the trip was pre-planned and that Prajwal will face the investigation.
+The National Commission for Women has condemned the alleged abuse, and there are calls for strict punishment for those involved in recording and distributing the videos.
+The incident has caused significant embarrassment and concern regarding women's safety and violence.

 Tue, 30 Apr 2024 11:02:11 +0530
 ### [Who could replace Humza Yousaf as Scotland's first minister?](https://www.firstpost.com/explainers/humza-yousaf-scotland-first-minister-contenders-13765266.html)